Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Washington Stats and Trends

-- The Huskies have been favored by 16.5 points or more once this season and covered the spread.
+- The Huskies covered the spread in their only game when favored by 15.5 points or more.

 - Washington's games this year have hit the over on one of five set point totals (20%).

-- The Huskies have turned the ball over seven more times (12 total) than the Wildcats have forced a turnover (5) this season.
+- The Huskies have turned the ball over 12 times this season, seven more turnovers than the Wildcats have forced (5).

 - Find the latest spread and moneyline odds for Washington at SISportsbook.